 The Ethicon Physiomesh hernia repair lawsuits continue to heat up.
 In June 2017, the MDL panel centralized all federal product liability lawsuits involving Ethicon Physiomesh hernia repairs before U.S. District Judge Richard Story in the Northern District of Georgia.
 This means that no matter where you are, your lawsuit will be in federal court against Ethicon for its defective hernia mesh will be in Georgia under Judge Story (unless you bring a state court claim which you can only do in a few states).

-As of February 2019, the number of claims is approaching 1,000 in the MDL class action.
-Trials will begin in late 2019.
-There are more cases out there and if you have not brought a claim but what to do so, you should act now.
-It is expected by many that the total number of Ethicon Physiomesh cases will total in the thousands.
+As of March, the number of claims is approaching 2,000 in the MDL class action.
+Trials will begin sometime in 2020.
+Certainly, the coronavirus will slow things down.
+But there are more cases out there.
+If you have not brought a claim but what to do so, you should seek legal representation now before the statute of limitations becomes an issue.
 We believe many of these hernia repair cases involving the Ethicon Physiomesh and Artium C-Qur could have a significant trial and settlement value.

 If you believe you have a case, call us today at 800-553-8082 or get a free online consultation.